Queen's scientists join international team in discovery that could improve HD TV

 Dr Santos said: “This AIE process can revolutionise the quality of the colours in TVs because the base colours are red, blue and green.
 Using AIE we can create the brightest green colour ever achieved by any nanomaterial.
 Once this bright green is integrated with the other two colours, the number of new colour combinations could exceed what is currently possible.
 The latest QD technology, which is just about to be released to market, allows for one billion colours, which is 64 times more than the average TV.
 However, what using the process we have discovered, we can actually make this even better.”

 Professor Shangchao Lin, who led the research at Florida State University, said: “Our findings also show that the perovskite nanocrystals emit light extremely quickly and are very energy efficient.
-This happens because the organic modules are so tightly packed and the structure is less distorted within the aggregated nanocrystals, resulting in more direct electronic bandgaps.
-This means that there is a reduction in the amount of electricity consumed and that colour is consistent throughout a long lifespan”
+This means reduction of electricity consumption, and consistent colour expression throughout a long lifespan.”

 The researchers are currently looking for similar processes for blue and red colours so that they can create the “holy-grail” of screen displays, which would replicate all of the colours that can be captured by the human eye.